Market Penetration Strategy

 Setting competitive prices is essential for market penetration.
 Offer your products at a price point that’s attractive compared to your competitors.

-For example, if you’re running a local electronics store, you might set the price of a popular gadget slightly lower than big-box retailers.
-This pricing strategy can draw customers who are looking for the best deal, increasing your sales and market presence.
+For example, if you’re running a local electronics store, you can set the price of a popular gadget slightly lower than big-box retailers.

 ii.
 Discounts and Bundling